 Clumps are the situation that happens when your almond flour has contact with humidity or water.

-The regular flour is velvety and porous.
+Normally, high-quality almond flour is velvety and porous.
 The water liquid absorbed by the flour will stick them together to make a clump.
 In this case, mold is going to grow.

 If you soonly notice it, you can re-strain the flour and dry it before the appearance of mold.